 It is thought that the legendary character of Kaldi would have existed around 850 A.D.
 This account coincides with the commonly held belief that coffee cultivation began in Ethiopia around the ninth century.
 However, some believe that coffee was cultivated as early as 575 A.D. in Yemen.

 Although the legend of Kaldi, his goats, and the monks say that coffee was discovered as a stimulant and as a beverage on the same day, it is far more likely that coffee beans were chewed as a stimulant for centuries before they were made into a beverage.
 It is likely that the beans were ground and mixed with ghee (clarified butter) or with animal fat to form a thick paste, which was rolled into small balls then consumed as needed for energy on long journeys.
-Some historians believe that this custom of chewing coffee beans was brought (along with coffee itself) from Kaffa to Harrar and Arabia by Sudanese slaves who chewed coffee to help survive the arduous journeys of the Muslim slave trade routes.
-Supposedly, Sudanese slaves picked up this custom of chewing coffee from the Galla tribe of Ethiopia.
+Some historians believe that this custom of chewing coffee beans was brought (along with coffee itself) from Kaffa to Harrar and Arabia by enslaved Sudanese who chewed coffee to help survive the arduous journeys of the Muslim slave trade routes.
+Supposedly, enslaved Sudanese picked up this custom of chewing coffee from the Galla nation of Ethiopia.
 Today, the tradition of consuming ground coffee in ghee remains in some areas of Kaffa and Sidamo.
 Similarly, in Kaffa, some people add a little melted clarified butter to their brewed coffee to make it more nutritionally dense and to add flavor (a bit like the butter pu-erh tea of Tibet).

-According to some sources, there was also a way of eating coffee as a porridge, and this method of consuming coffee could be seen amongst several other indigenous tribes of Ethiopia around the tenth century.
+According to some sources, there was also a way of eating coffee as a porridge, and this method of consuming coffee could be seen amongst several other indigenous nations of Ethiopia around the tenth century.

 Gradually, coffee became known as a beverage in Ethiopia and beyond.
-In some tribes, coffee cherries were crushed and then fermented into a kind of wine.
+In some ethnicities, coffee cherries were crushed and then fermented into a kind of wine.
 In others, coffee beans were roasted, ground and then boiled into a decoction.
 Gradually, the custom of brewing coffee took hold and spread elsewhere.
 Around the 13th century, coffee spread to the Islamic world, where it was revered as a potent medicine and powerful prayer aid and was boiled much like medicinal herbal decoctions are boiled—for intensity and strength.
 You can still find traditions of boiling coffee in Ethiopia, Turkey and much of the rest of the Mediterranean, where they are known as Ethiopian coffee, Turkish coffee, Greek coffee and other, similar names.

 The Ethiopian Coffee Ceremony